pangtodd/RussellSite2/books/myBad.md

 quote: Comic Watch
 ---

-incisive, witty, and exactly what the I.P.-crazed comics industry needs to read the most right now.
+"incisive, witty, and exactly what the I.P.-crazed comics industry needs to read the most right now."